PingOne Advanced Identity Cloud

 OAuth 2.0 scopes are not data and are not related to user data in any way.

 Scopes can be mapped to specific user data.
-For example, Identity Cloud maps the profile scope to a series of user profile attributes.
+For example, Advanced Identity Cloud maps the profile scope to a series of user profile attributes.
 Because different identity managers can present information in different attributes, profile attributes are mapped to OIDC claims.

 Claims are returned as part of the ID token.
 In some cases, additional claims can be requested in a call to the oauth2/userinfo endpoint.